-- In VS2 Release 1, a disabled program could issue an SVC and receive control back disabled.
-In MVS, a locked routine is not allowed to issue an SVC. - All user-written functions which disable using the MODESET macro instruction, the SSM (set system mask) instruction, or some other method, should be changed to use the locking function.
-The SYSMASK and ENABLE parameters of MODESET are no longer supported; the SSM instruction causes a program check.

-• In VS2 Release 1, disablement prevented storage from being freed or paged out while the storage was being referenced.
+- In MVS a locked routine is not allowed to issue an SVC, or invoke a routine that would issue an SVC on the lock routine's behalf. - All user-written functions which disable using the MODESET macro instruction, the SSM (set system mask) instruction, or some other method, should be changed to use the locking function.
+The SYSMASK and ENABLE parameters of MODESET are no longer supported; the SSM instruction causes a program check. - In VS2 Release 1, disablement prevented storage from being freed or paged out while the storage was being referenced.
 In MVS, it is necessary to hold the local lock to prevent a FREEMAIN from being executed on the other CPU even thought a global spin lock is held on one CPU.
 To prevent page stealing, it is necessary to either fix the pages or hold the SALLOC lock.